Christoph Striecks

 • PhD visitor: Jaime S. Buruaga (Technical University of Madrid, Jul.-Oct.
 2024)

 • Students & interns: Augustine Bugler (University of Vienna, Mar.
 2025-), Augustine Bugler (University of Vienna, Jul.-Sep.
 2024), Kevin Verhaeghe (ETH Zurich, Jul.-Sep.
 2024), Alexander Zikulnig (TU Vienna, Aug.-Sep.
 2022), Denis Jahic (TU Vienna, Jul.-Sep.
-2021)
+2021), Christian Matt (KIT, 2011), Alexander Mai (KIT, 2014)

 Program committees: